Are you an adviser? Go to Unbiased Pro

 Prizes can be paid into a UK bank account or you can choose to reinvest, putting your winnings back into premium bonds.

-To cash in your premium bonds you'll need your your holder's number and bank account details to hand.
+To cash in your premium bonds you'll need your your holder's number and bank account details.

 How long does it take to withdraw premium bonds?